ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 Download and install the required third-party Python modules using the `requirements.txt` file.
-Whether you should do this as `root` or some other user depends on your local policy.
+Whether you should do this as `root` or some other user depends on the policy at your site.

     $ sudo pip install -r requirements.txt

 Settings file
 -------------

-Create the settings file and edit its contents according to your site.
+Create the settings file and edit its contents according to your instance.
 Some of the settings depend on actions described below.

     $ cd /var/www/apps/xyz/OrderPortal/orderportal
     $ sudo -u nginx cp settings_template.yaml settings.yaml